Learning and the Curriculum at Hotwells

 We aim to make learning at Hotwells memorable and meaningful!

-Academic achievement is given a high priority and we have high expectations for our learners in the core subjects of English, Maths, Science and Computing (Formerly Information and Communication Technology).
+Academic achievement is always a high priority and we have high expectations for our learners.
+The core subjects of English and Maths are focused on with care and precision so that learners receive a high quality and carefully tailored approach as they move through the school.
 We equally value a broad and rich curriculum that gives all children the opportunity to develop and shine in all areas of learning.
+The Arts, Music, Sports, Science, Computing and the Humanities are given quality time and space to be taught and developed.

-We have a curriculum map which structures learning across the school and over the year.
+We have curriculum maps which structure learning across the school and over the year.
 You can view these below.
-Teachers use the curriculum map flexibly, adapting it to meet the needs of each class or to make the most of opportunities that come along.
-We also have special days and weeks during the school year which promote and inspire a particular aspect of learning, for example we have a Reading Week and Arts Week.
+Teachers use the curriculum maps flexibly, adapting them to meet the needs of each class and to make the most of opportunities that come along.
+We also have theme days and weeks during the school year which promote and inspire a particular aspect of learning, for example our pupils have been inspired by Arts Week, Music Week and STEM Week over the pat two years.
 A range of exciting events are organised during these special weeks and many members of the school community become involved, helping to make them a fun and memorable time for all the children.

 Using Bristol as a Resource:Learning Beyond the Classroom

 We make the most of the world around us and opportunities to take learning beyond the classroom.
 We are in a fantastic location with so many interesting places, such as the docks, the S.S.
 Great Britain and the Clifton Suspension Bridge within walking distance.
 We make frequent use of the local area and the school grounds to enhance children’s learning.
 We also look for opportunities to work with the community; including parents and volunteers.
-We work closely with Hope Chapel and Trinity Church in a number of ways, such as our exciting new Memory Club link with Trinity Day Centre and our annual Harvest Festival in partnership with North Bristol Foodbank.
+We work closely with Hope Chapel, Trinity Church and Goldney House and Gardens in a number of ways, such as our exciting new Memory Club link with Trinity Day Centre and our annual Harvest Festival in partnership with North Bristol Foodbank.

 Learning to Learn: ELLI